Mad Music Camp - Deadwood

 Jul 15, 2024 - Jul 19, 2024

-During Mad Music Camp campers will embark on an exciting, creative journey through the diverse realms of music, exploring various genres, styles and instruments along the way.
+Campers will embark on an exciting, creative journey through the diverse realms of music, exploring various genres, styles, and instruments along the way.
 Throughout the week, students in grades 4-6 will learn about the rich diversity of musical expression and engage in hands-on activities and homemade instruments that ignite their passion for music.
+Days of ‘76 Museum; 9:00 a.m. – 3:00 p.m.; $50 for members and $55 for non-members.
+Reservations required.
+Call Deadwood History Education Director Tera Richards at 605-578-1657 for reservations.

 |Location: